Updated Gear List for the Benton Mackaye Trail

 - Needle – .1 oz

 If you spend a lot of time outdoors camping, running, hunting, hiking, etc., and appreciate good hygiene, then check out my Kula Cloth Review.
 This little cloth is a must-have.

 There is not much more to say about toiletries.
 They are pretty self-explanatory, but I’m always happy to answer any questions.

 - Superglue – .1 oz

 The picture above is not pretty.
 One hour into the hike I looked back over my shoulder for Sam and walked off the trail that had taken a sharp left.
-I lost my balance on the steep downhill and fell into a large bramble thicket where Sam walked up to find me thrashing around – humiliating.
-The Neosporin tube was significantly depleted after that night’s application.
+Not my sharpest moment.

 The first aid supplies above have not changed much over the years.
 On occasion, I’ve used my bandanna for other purposes – bandage, sling, etc., but usually, it is my potholder.

 As I do in every gear list post, the one thing I will mention is Tinactin.
-Since my AT hike in 2005, I’ve used it, and it is a godsend on every long hike.
 I won’t even go on a day hike without it!
-Heat rashes, or any rashes on your bum, can quickly make a hike miserable.
+Heat rashes on your bum can quickly make a hike miserable.
 An application of Tinactin begins working almost immediately.
-In most cases, I apply it at night and am “cured” by the next morning.
-I can sing enough praises about Tinactin.

 - Anker Battery Pack (20,000) and Cord – 12.8 oz